Is becoming a computer hardware engineer right for me?

 How to become a Computer Hardware Engineer

-Most entry-level computer hardware engineers have a bachelor’s degree in computer engineering, although a degree in electrical engineering is generally acceptable.
+Most entry-level computer hardware engineers have a Bachelor’s Degree in Computer Engineering, although a degree in electrical engineering is generally acceptable.
 A computer engineering major is similar to electrical engineering but with some computer science courses added to the curriculum.
-Many engineering programs are accredited by ABET (The Accreditation Board for Engineering and Technology).
-Some employers prefer students from an accredited program.
+Most programs offer co-ops or internships that can provide job experience.

 To prepare for a major in computer or electrical engineering, students should have a solid background in math and science.
 Because hardware engineers commonly work with computer software systems, a background in computer programming usually is needed.
 This background may be obtained through computer science courses.